mehulagg/gitlab/.gitlab/issue_templates/Experiment Successful Cleanup.md

 ## Summary

 The experiment is currently rolled out to 100% of users and has been deemed a success.
-This now needs to work as it does as part of the product.
+The changes need to become an official part of the product.

 ## Steps